Employee misclassification lawsuits & penalties

 Internal StaffingHighYes

 Several of these options can be combined for a more effective classification architecture.
-For example, refining your classification processes can take place before internal audits to ensure that the refinement meets expectations.
-Other options, such as working with an EOR, handle the entire process on your behalf, providing the most straightforward option.
+For example, refining your classification processes can take place before internal audits to meet expectations.
+Other options, such as working with an EOR, offer support to handle the process on your behalf, providing the most straightforward option.

 Contractors vs Employees